+a) INCIDENT REPORT:

-- a) All illnesses, accidents, unsafe conditions or items in need of repair are to be promptly reported to the Director or the Board. - b) All employees will be courteous and cooperative when meeting the public. - c) Personal communication devices will be turned off or in silent mode.
+All illnesses, accidents, unsafe conditions or items in need of repair are to be promptly reported to the Director or the Board.

+b) CUSTOMER SERVICE:

+All employees will be courteous and cooperative when meeting the public.

+c) CELL PHONES:

+Cell phones will be turned off or in silent/vibrate mode.
 Employees are to wait until breaks or non-work time to use such devices.
+Employees may use the work phone number as an emergency contact.
+In case of emergency, step out of public view when engaging in a personal phone call.
+With the exception of emergency situations, the Library phone should not be used for personal phone calls.

+e) DRESS CODE:

-Employees are to use the work phone number as an emergency contact. - d) In case of emergency, step out of public view when engaging in a personal phone call.
-Use your personal communication device so as not to tie up the library telephone. - e) Dress Code: - I) Public image plays an important role in developing and maintaining support for the library. - 2) In order to maintain a public image consistent with a professional organization, staff members working with the public must dress appropriately for a casual business environment, defined as professional attire that is neat, clean and tailored. - 3) Health and safety standards must also be considered in dressing for work. - 4) Clothing and accessories must be neat and clean and should not draw inappropriate or disruptive attention to the individual. - f).
-VIOLATION OF SECTION XVI MAY SUBJECT THE EMPLOYEE TO DISCIPLINARY ACTION, INCLUDING BUT NOT LIMITED TO VERBAL WARNING, WRITTEN WARNING OR TERMINATION AT THE DISCRETION OF THE DIRECTOR.
+- I) Public image plays an important role in developing and maintaining support for the library.
+In order to maintain a public image consistent with a professional organization, staff members working with the public must dress appropriately for a casual business environment, defined as professional attire that is neat, clean and tailored.
+Health and safety standards must also be considered in dressing for work.
+Clothing and accessories must be neat and clean and should not draw inappropriate or disruptive attention to the individual. - f).
+Violation of Section XVI may subject the Employee to progressive disciplinary action, including A) verbal warning, B) written warning, and/or C) termination, at the discretion of the Director.

 XVII.
+Privileges:

-Privileges: Current library staff has certain privileges to which they are entitled.
+Current library staff has certain privileges to which they are entitled.
 Any or all such privileges may be revoked by the Director or Board of Trustees if abused.
-These include the privilege to: Borrow reference materials overnight; Make up to 10 photocopies per week for personal use at no charge; Print up to 20 pages for personal use at no charge (not color); Pay no fines for overdue materials when such materials are returned in good condition
+These include the privilege to:

+- Print up to 20 pages for personal use per week at no charge; - Pay no fines for overdue materials when such materials are returned in good condition.

-Board approval 9/20/04; 10/15/07; 8/16/10; 9/11; 10/21/13
+Board approval 9/20/04; 10/15/07; 8/16/10; 9/11; 10/21/13; APR18